acmucsd/hide-and-seek-ai/README.md

 hide-and-seek --help
 ```
 for a full list of options.

+Now you are ready to start developing your bot!
+Read the comments provided in the starter kits for information on what data is available and how to start developing a bot.
+You can also check out the [general API](#bot-api).

 If you want to run and watch matches through the JS/TS API, see [this](#javascript-api)